chriscauley/org/the_scencients/darkstar.md

   "The last wide spread attack on humans, two years after the revolution her released the plague that killed off a third of the earth.
 Before that he did similar work for a [religious cult] bent on destroying society."

-[religious cult] <!-- same cult as in durga? that could be cool. -->
+[religious cult] <!-- same cult as in durga? that could be cool.
+Wiki pages could over lap here and be a hint that the stories are in the same universe. -->

   "Funny thing about bio weapons," a voice said from the shadows.
 It spoke non-chalantly with the warmth of an ice cube and the edge of a knife.
 "Anthrax is never enough because it only kills those exposed and is not contageous.
 Plague on the other hand" the voiced edged closer, accompanied by foot steps, "is too contageous.
 So you run the risk of it getting back to you and eliminating everyone on the planet."
 Lights flickered on and revealed a 9x9 cell surrounded by computers.
 In the center stood a humanoid robot which was directly wired into the wall.
 "Even if you have a cure for the plague it can mutate and kill everyone.
 My solution was to make a plague that self terminated after several milliion replications.
 A tricky propositon, keeping count like that, but hey, we're all good at something."